Cambalab/ns-vue-radio/docs/Guide-to-choose-app-social-networks.md

 ![02](./images/Guide-to-choose-app-social-networks/02s.png)

-* Remove the sections that your app not use
+* Remove the social networks that your app doesn't use

 ![03](./images/Guide-to-choose-app-social-networks/03s.png)

 ![04](./images/Guide-to-choose-app-social-networks/04s.png)

-* Add the sections that need your app
+* Add the social network that your app needs

   - Go to [Social Icon](http://www.socicon.com/chart.php)